 Acker Scholars come to UB as part of a community: they attend orientation together, live together during their freshman year, and learn from one another.
 This supportive, family-like atmosphere helps students develop friendships, realize their goals, get involved, and excel at UB.

-First year students are selected to participate in the Acker Scholars Program each year.
+First year students are screened by the Office of Admissions and if invited to participate in the Acker Scholars Program, receive a substantial scholarship renewable for up to four years of full-time undergraduate study at UB.
 Students must be citizens of the United States or permanent residents of New York State.
 A limited number of out-of-state students may also qualify.
-The criteria for consideration for the scholarship program are as follows: